 While technically you can use your computer without antivirus protection, most people aren’t careful enough to avoid all dangers.
 In fact, my antivirus regularly blocks sites with expired security certificates and malicious ads or scripts.
 The sites are ones I know should be safe, but they’re susceptible to attacks just like any other site online, good or bad.

 Start by researching various antivirus tools to see which one is best for your needs.
 You’ll only need one.
 Real-time protection, automatic updates, ease of use, and efficiency are great features to look for.

 Another option to consider is Windows Defender, which works on Windows 7 as well as later versions of Windows.
 If you suspect something might have already infected your Windows 7 PC, download the offline version of Microsoft Defender on another computer and use a USB drive to scan your system.
 You can also download Microsoft Security Essentials for Windows 7 for additional protection.

 Update Your Browser

 Your browser usually has some built-in security features.
 Every extra line of defense helps protect you against malware and other threats.
-Currently, Google is promising that Chrome will work with Windows 7 until at least July 2021.
+Currently, Google is promising that Chrome will work with Windows 7 until at least January 2023.
 Most browsers automatically update or at least notify about updates.
-Install them to have the most recent security updates for the browser itself.
+Install them to have the most recent security updates for the browsers themselves.
 Whichever browser you use, update it.
 Most importantly, don’t use Internet Explorer.
 Seriously, it hasn’t been safe for years.

 If you’re using numerous browser extensions, plugins, and add-ons, get rid of any you don’t use.
 An outdated extension leaves you open to attack.
 If it’s an extension you still use, check for updates monthly.